-THR outlines the ambitious process undertaken by National Theatre Live to bring live performances of the two-part epic to movie theaters worldwide.
+THR outlines the ambitious process undertaken by National Theatre Live to bring live performances of Tony Kushner's two-part epic to movie theaters worldwide.

-Those who don’t have tickets to see Andrew Garfield and Nathan Lane in Angels in America have received a miracle, as performances of the sold-out run will broadcast from London’s National Theatre to movie screens worldwide.
+Those who couldn't score tickets to see Andrew Garfield and Nathan Lane in Angels in America have been delivered a miracle, as performances of the sold-out run will broadcast from London’s National Theatre to movie screens worldwide.

-The critically acclaimed stagings of Tony Kushner’s Pulitzer-winning play, which are set in New York at the height of the AIDS crisis, is presented in two parts: Millennium Approaches on July 20 and Perestroika on July 27.
+The critically acclaimed production of Tony Kushner’s Pulitzer-winning play, set in New York at the height of the AIDS crisis, is presented in two parts: Millennium Approaches on July 20 and Perestroika on July 27.
 The breakthrough broadcast initiative National Theatre Live is bringing the live performance to more than 2,500 venues in 60 countries.

 “It’s a mammoth production, both technically because it’s eight hours of theater that we’ve got to capture, as well as in the performance required of all the actors for that duration,” says NT Live’s head of broadcast Emma Keith.
 “But still, there’s a sense of going to an event — you buy a ticket and watch it with other people.
 And we hope there’s that sense of energy and electricity of a live theater performance.”

-National Theatre Live began when its then-director Nicholas Hytner aimed to replicate the broadcast of his Met Opera production.
+National Theatre Live began when the National's then-artistic director Nicholas Hytner aimed to replicate the broadcast of his Met Opera production.
 “He said, 'This could work for the theater, but we have to approach it with a slightly different mindset: We need to prioritize the theater audience that night, put the cameras in the best seats in the house, and film it in an interesting and dynamic way,'" recalls Keith.